gjellerup1857/abbv/host/adblockplus/src/core/state/readme.md

 When setting up the store, provide the keys that you need, and a BehaviorSubject with the default value for that key.

+#### The `Store` Type

+The type definitions provide a type for the store, with the name `Store`.
+It is used throughout the code, and you can use it as well, but: Don't set this type when declaring the store.
+Doing so will remove most of type support, including type checks when modifying state, and autocompletion.

+So, **don't** do this: `export const store: Store = { /* … */ };`.
+Instead, just write `export const store = { /* … */ };`.

+#### Data Types for Values

+Due to limitations of the storage engine we use to persist data on disk, you can only have primitives, Arrays and Objects as values for the store.
+Technically, the type definition of a valid value is `type StateValue = Primitive | StateValue[] | Record<string, StateValue>`.

 ### Mutability

 In order to make sure that non-primitive state values are immutable, they need to be marked as read-only.
 To do this, use the `DeepReadOnly` helper type provided by `ts-essentials`.